OpenNMT/OpenNMT-tf/docs/data.md

 # Data

-Data files are configured in the `data` block of the YAML configuration file (see *Parameters* section).
+Data files are configured in the `data` block of the YAML configuration file (see [Parameters](configuration.md)).
 For example, here is a typical data configuration for a sequence to sequence model:

 ```yaml
 data: